 - 1. On a graph, select a range by clicking at the required start point, and dragging the cursor across the graph until you reach the required interval endpoint and release the mouse button.
-This selects the range. - 2.
-Two icons are displayed in the top-right corner of the selection.
-An x to close the selection, and a database icon.
+This selects the range. - Several icons are displayed in the top-right corner of the selection.
+An x to close the selection, a database icon, and a magnifying glass.
 Click the database icon to open the Query Analyzer's Browse Queries page.
+Click the magnifying glass to zoom in on the selected range.